pskrunner14/resnet-classifier/README.md

 python train.py
 ```

-Or directly run the prediction script which will load the pretrained model:
+Or directly run the prediction script which will load the pretrained model and make a prediction on your test image:

 ```
-python predict.py
+python predict.py images/test.jpg
 ```

 Now you are all set up!